ykip10/Qlassifier/README.md

 This is a VCE exam question classifier based on NLP techniques.
 We use a transformers model to classify exam questions based on predetermined topics given by VCAA [study designs](https://www.vcaa.vic.edu.au/curriculum/vce-curriculum/vce-study-designs/vce-study-designs).
 We also build an end-to-end data extraction & processing pipeline to streamline predictions.
 Currently in development.

+You can demo the application by going to [run_instructor_endpoint_run_instructor_post](https://qlassifier-app-233789415416.asia-southeast1.run.app/docs)!

 # How to use Command Line Interface (CLI)
 Make sure we're in the root directory.
 ```